Binary-Brawler/Binary-Brawler/README.md

 - 🌱 I’m currently learning how to Hack using FP programming like Haskell ;) and continue Red Teaming
 - 💞️ I’m looking to collaborate on Cybersecurity Projects
 - 📫 How to reach me https://bwalker.xyz
-- ⚡ Fun fact: Father & Snowboarder
+- ⚡ Fun fact: Father & Snowboarder & Wind Therapist